Introduction to eBPF

 # bashreadline.bt

-Example - What commands are executed?
+Example - Determine what commands are executed

-A trivial, yet powerful command of these tools is execsnoop-bpfcc which allows one to answer common questions that should not be common - like “what other programs this action eventually calling?”.
-It makes it rather easy to identify if for example a program calls another tool too often or something that you’d not expect.
-It has become a common helper to ensure one understands well what happens on execution of a maintainer script in a .deb package in Ubuntu.
+One tool that is trivial but powerful is execsnoop-bpfcc, which allows you to answer common questions that should not be common - like “what other programs is this action eventually calling?”.
+It can be used to determine if a program calls another tool too often or calls something that you’d not expect.

 • -Uu root - to reduce the noisy output only to things done in root context (like here the package install)